Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These comma rules govern how we handle items of equal grammatical weight—whether that's items in a list, independent clauses of equal importance, or adjectives that equally modify a noun.
+These comma rules govern how you handle items of equal grammatical weight, whether that's items in a list, independent clauses, or adjectives that equally modify a noun.
 The underlying principle: commas act as soft separators between elements that share the same grammatical function.

-Compare: Series commas vs. coordinate adjective commas—both separate equal elements, but series commas divide items while coordinate adjective commas divide modifiers.
-If an MCQ asks why a comma appears between two adjectives, check whether "and" works between them.
+Compare: Series commas and coordinate adjective commas both separate equal elements, but series commas divide items in a list while coordinate adjective commas divide modifiers of a single noun.
+If a question asks why a comma appears between two adjectives, check whether "and" works between them.

-Compare: Nonessential clauses vs. appositives—both add removable information, but clauses contain verbs ("who lives in New York") while appositives simply rename ("a talented musician").
-FRQs may ask you to identify why commas appear; know which structure you're dealing with.
+Compare: Nonessential clauses and appositives both add removable information, but clauses contain verbs ("who lives in New York") while appositives simply rename ("a talented musician").
+If a question asks you to identify why commas appear, know which structure you're dealing with.

 Introductory elements prepare readers for the main clause.
-The principle: a comma after an introductory element signals "the main event starts here."
+The principle: a comma after an introductory element signals "the main clause starts here."

-Compare: Introductory clauses vs. introductory phrases—clauses have subjects and verbs ("After we ate dinner"), phrases don't ("After dinner").
+Compare: Introductory clauses have subjects and verbs ("After we ate dinner"), while introductory phrases don't ("After dinner").
 Both get commas, but knowing the difference helps you analyze sentence structure on grammar questions.

-Some comma rules exist purely to prevent misreading or to follow established conventions for specific information types.
-The principle: clarity and consistency trump all other considerations.
+Some comma rules exist purely to prevent misreading or to follow established conventions.
+The principle: clarity and consistency come first.

-Compare: Clarity commas vs. convention commas—clarity commas you can reason through (does this prevent misreading?), but convention commas for dates and addresses you simply must memorize.
-Test makers love the "comma after the year" rule because students often forget the second comma.
+Compare: Clarity commas you can reason through (does this prevent misreading?), but convention commas for dates and addresses you simply must memorize.
+Test makers especially love the "comma after the year" rule because that second comma is so easy to miss.

 | Concept | Best Examples |